cmhouston/excl-mobile/README.md

 # <a name="exclIntro"></a> Introduction to ExCL #
 ExCL is a platform that enables museums to engage visitors at museum activities through the use of a mobile application.
 Content is managed through a WordPress content management system by museum staff, and visitors will download the customized ExCL app, written using [Appcelerator Titanium](http://www.appcelerator.com/titanium/), to their mobile device.
 ExCL is also intended to be used by museums on kiosk devices and provides a kiosk mode for this purpose.

 ExCL is divided into two parts: the content management system and the Appcelerator Titanium mobile application.
 This repository is for the Titanium mobile application.
-If you're interested in the content management side, click here to go to the [Wordpress project](https://github.com/cmhouston/excl-cms).
+If you're interested in the content management side, click here to go to the [Wordpress project on Github](https://github.com/cmhouston/excl-cms).

 This documentation is intended for ExCL developers and details the steps to setup and enhance the mobile application.
 We will describe the Titanium technical details, followed by tips on using a continuous integration build server and deploying to the app stores.